 Sexual abuse of a minor, or child molestation, is a serious offense in Daytona Beach, Florida.
-Child molestation law in Daytona beach prohibits any type of sexual contact with a child where the defendant’s intent was lascivious in nature.
+Child molestation laws in Daytona beach prohibit any type of sexual contact with a child where the defendant’s intent was lascivious in nature.
 This includes a prohibition not only against intercourse, but also any type of inappropriate touching of oneself or the other party.
 It is important for those who are wrongly accused of this offense to raise a strong defense, as defendants who are convicted could be forced to register as sex offenders.

 Daytona Beach Sexual Assault Attorneys

 Sexual assault in Daytona Beach, like rape and sexual abuse is prosecuted in Florida under the state’s sexual battery statute, found at Fla.
 Stat.
 794.011.
 Defendants can defeat charges of sexual assault by demonstrating that their accuser gave knowing and voluntary consent to the activity, or that they are the victim of mistaken identity or improper police procedures.